getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     0ff98c962d15ab4b51178d68f020f26ca82ff83b3602ab1a4524d225371e743d
     ```

-You now have a site served over browser-accepted HTTPS, with a certificate that will automatically remain valid!
-Check your handiwork at [SSL Labs](https://www.ssllabs.com/ssltest/) and make sure you have that green "A+" rating.
+You now have a site served over browser-accepted HTTPS with a certificate that automatically remains valid.
+Check your work at [SSL Labs](https://www.ssllabs.com/ssltest/) and ensure that you receive a green A+ rating.

 ### Troubleshooting

-If you see a rate-limiting error from the letsencrypt container during certificate issuance:
+You might see the following rate-limiting error from the `letsencrypt` client container during certificate issuance:

 ```
 letsencrypt Error: rateLimited :: There were too many requests of a given type :: Error creating new cert :: Too many certificates already issued for: <myDomain>
 ```

-There isn't much you can do but wait; the rate-limiting will expire in a week.
+If you get this error, there isn't much you can do but wait; the rate-limiting will expire in a week.
 In the meantime, you can continue to iterate on your infrastructure by using the staging server.

-If you aren't able to reach your domain at all with your browser:
+If you aren't able to reach your domain at all with your browser, try the following steps:

 * Verify that the NGINX container is running.
-It should appear in the output of `docker ps -a` with a "STATUS" of "Up".
-If you see a status of "Exited" instead, check its logs with `docker logs my-nginx` to see what caused it to stop.
+It should appear in the output of `docker ps -a` with a `STATUS` of `Up`.
+If you see a status of `Exited` instead, check the container's logs by running `docker logs my-nginx` to see what caused it to stop.
 * Ensure that the running NGINX container is listening on public ports 80 and 443.
-Its line in `docker ps -a` should include a "PORTS" section like the following: `<myIP>:80->80/tcp, <myIP>:443->443/tcp`.
+Its line in `docker ps -a` should include a `PORTS` section like the following one: `<myIP>:80->80/tcp, <myIP>:443->443/tcp`.
-* Double check that the IP your domain is pointed at is the IP of the Carina segment.
+* Verify that the IP address to which your domain points is the IP address of the Carina segment.
 The output of `dig +short <myDomain>` (or `nslookup <myDomain>` on Windows) and `docker inspect --format "{{ "{{ .Node.IP " }}}}" letsencrypt-data` must match.

-If you see an error message instead of your `index.html` file:
+If you see an error message instead of your `index.html` file, try the following steps:

-* Check the NGINX container's logs for error messages with `docker logs my-nginx`.
+* Check the NGINX container's logs for error messages by running `docker logs my-nginx`.
-* If necessary, increase the logging level of NGINX by adding the following line to your `default.conf`:
+* If necessary, increase the logging level of NGINX by adding the following line to your `default.conf` file:

     ```
     error_log /var/log/nginx/error.log info;
     ```

-If the cron job does not run correctly and your certificate expires:
+If the cron job does not run correctly and your certificate expires, try the following steps:

-* Check the cron container's logs with `docker logs my-cron`.
+* Check the cron container's logs by running `docker logs my-cron`.
-* If necessary, increase the logging level of cron by changing the `CMD` line in the Dockerfile to:
+* If necessary, increase the logging level of cron by changing the `CMD` line in the Dockerfile as follows:

     ```
     CMD ["/usr/bin/crond", "-f", "-d", "0"]